Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 • Research and meeting preparation

-• CRM and project-board upkeep
+• CRM and project board upkeep

-• Client and vendor follow-up
+• Client and vendor coordination

 • Recurring reporting